-Recipients must be students who are program-placed in a science-related curriculum, as part of an AS in Science degree program at NOVA, and must have completed at least 24 credits in the curriculum.
-Students must have a cumulative GPA of 3.75 or better, and must have completed 12 or more credits in NOVA science courses in BIO, CHM, ENV, GOL, NAS, and PHY.
-Up to 6 science credits earned at other institutions or through testing programs are acceptable if they appear on the student’s NOVA transcript.
+Student must currently be enrolled full-time (12 credits or more) or part-time (6 – 11 credits) at NOVA.
+Student must be in a science-related curriculum, as part of the AS in Science degree program at NOVA.
+Student must have completed at least 24 credits at NOVA with at least 12 science credits in BIO, CHM, ENV, GOL, NAS, and/or PHY courses.
+Student must have a cumulative GPA of 3.75 or higher.
+Up to 6 science course credits earned at other institutions or through testing programs are acceptable if they appear on the student’s NOVA transcript.

 Professor Emerita Reva A. Savkar, NOVA Chemistry Professor for three decades, who has taught, guided, supported, and encouraged thousands of students through their journey at NOVA, and Professor Emeritus Robert C. Loser, NOVA Instructional Designer for three decades, who has helped numerous faculty in various academic disciplines develop, design, and teach courses that helped thousands of students, established the PaTHS scholarship to support students in science and honor the commitment to education of their parents, Prabha, Theodore, Hazel, and Shrikrishna.